randomnoun/log4j-one-bridge/README.md

 # log4j-one-bridge

 **log4j-one-bridge** allows code written for log4j 2 to work using **log4j 1**.

+( where log4j 1 is your primary logging framework, i.e. where all your logging configuration is, and where all the appenders live ).

 It's another little rectangle on that diagram you have of every Java logging framework that exists, and the shims and wrappers required to get them all working together.